Skip to content

 Alerts: ContainerRestarting and ContainerMissing.

 Use Docker Overview first, then check the service's services/<name>/README.md or stack directory.
-Promtail collects infra-services Docker logs, so Grafana Explore can search Loki by compose_project, compose_service, or container labels when the failing workload runs on infra-services.
+Alloy collects infra-services Docker logs, so Grafana Explore can search Loki by compose_project, compose_service, or container labels when the failing workload runs on infra-services.

 Patching